 Manage Menopause Syndrome with TCM Treatments

-Many women suffer from menopause syndrome at around 45 – 55 years old, experiencing symptoms like bodily pains and aches, hot flashes, weight gain, dry skin and more.
-Learn how TCM treatments can help women ease through this phase in life.
+Many women in Singapore suffer from menopause syndrome when they reach the age of 45 to 55 years old, experiencing symptoms like bodily pains and aches, hot flashes, weight gain, dry skin and more.
+Learn how TCM treatments can help women breeze through this phase in life.

 Symptoms of Menopause

-For many women, when they are 45 to 55 years old, as part of her natural aging process, they may experience Menopause Syndrome (MPS).
-Menopause can be a challenging milestone in women’s health as women might experience symptoms like menstrual irregularities, bodily pains and aches, hot flashes, mood swings, night sweats, insomnia, weight gain, brain fog, forgetfulness, urinary incontinence, loss of libido, vaginal dryness, lack of energy, loss of breast fullness, dry skin, eyes, or mouth, hair loss and loose teeth and more.
+Menopause can be a challenging milestone in women’s health as they might experience symptoms like menstrual irregularities, bodily pains and aches, hot flashes, mood swings, night sweats, insomnia, weight gain, brain fog, forgetfulness, urinary incontinence, loss of libido, vaginal dryness, lack of energy, loss of breast fullness, dry skin, eyes, or mouth, hair loss and loose teeth and more.

-Many women suffer silently from the symptoms but with proper management of menopause syndrome, women can ease through this phase in life.
+Many women in Singapore suffer silently from these symptoms.
+However, they should not need to do so.
+With proper management of menopause syndrome, women can breeze through this phase in life.

 Learn more about the causes, symptoms and TCM treatments available for women to ease through menopause below.